Stryi: Name

-The city takes its name from the name of the river Stryi, one of the tributaries of the Dniester.
+The city takes its name from that of the river Stryi, a tributary of the Dniester.

-Stryi, as a name of river is a very old name and means "stream".
-Its etymology stems from an Indo-European root *sreu.
-Words that have the same root can be found in modern Ukrainian - струм, струя, Polish - struga, strumień, Irish (Celtic) - sruami, German - Strom (large river), Persian - struth (river), Sanskrit - sravati (to flow), Latvian - straume, Lithuanian - sriatas, strautas (stream, the thing that flows) and several other languages.
-The word has a possible relation to the word "Styr", which means "big" in Ossetian, as there is also other Styr River in Ukraine.
+The river's name is very old and means "stream".
+Its etymology stems from the Indo-European root *sreu.
 The area was inhabited by the White Croats and it has been established that name Horvat (Croat) is likewise of Iranian (Sarmatian) origin.

 In different times the name was written differently, and in various old documents we can find such names: Stryg, Stry, Stryj, Stryjn, Stryjia, Strig, Strigenses, Stryi, Strey, Striig, Strya, Sthryensis, Sthrya, Stryei, and Stri.
 The inhabitants take pride in the fact that the city has managed to keep its original name over time.